 Complete the table below.
 Note: Bold text in the table are requirements of HAR 11-55.
-The Designer will provide an installation detail of all proposed BMPs (From HDOT Construction BMP Field Manual) identified in Section 7.2.6.7, including the proposed BMPs that will be used to mitigate the potential pollutants identified in Sections 7.2.7 and 7.2.8.
-Attach the details and design calculations, if applicable, in SWPPP/IWPPP Attachment A (7.2.10.1a).
 The Contractor shall include the specific product sheets (e.g. Tru-Dam or Gutter Buddy, etc.) and any changes to the proposed BMPs above for the Engineer's review and acceptance.